soIu/rpython/README.md

     console = Object('console') #Evaluate string and binds corresponding object to Object instance console['log'].call('Logging from rpython')
     #__getitem__ and __setitem__ works in RPython but unfortunately __call__ doesn't,
     #so we replace it with call method.
-Call receives *args of string, can receive stringified json from javascript.JSON
+Call receives *args of string, can receive stringified json from JSON
     console['log'].call(JSON.fromDict({
       'array': JSON.fromList(['regular string', JSON.fromInt(2)]),
       'another_json': JSON.fromDict({})